Basharath/color-changer/README.md

 To see different colors just move your cursor on the screen and whenever you like a certain color, click at that spot to copy the color in hex mode to the cliboard.

 ![copy-color](./src/images/copy.png)

+> To check the live version visit: https://color-changer-picker.netlify.app/